codurance/site/_posts/2016-08-17-improve-teams-communication-with-user-stories.md

  - they lack in technical knowledge
  - the story is too big

 A **SMALL** story is easier to understand, estimate and break into tasks.
-A big story that can be broken into multiple shorter stories is called Epic.
+A big story that can be broken into multiple smaller stories is called Epic.

 A story is **TESTABLE**.
 Only if it succeeds in passing acceptance tests a story can be considered complete and the customer can have a new piece of working software.

 ### Conclusion

 User Stories have been designed to build shared understanding between the Customer Team and the Developer Team.
-They are conversations that lead an agreement on what to build and their format helps teams to keep the focus on delivering features valuable to business and users.
+They are conversations that lead to an agreement on what to build and their format helps teams to keep the focus on delivering features valuable to business and users.
 That’s why they fit really well in an iterative and incremental development process.

 I would like to share with you my sketchnote about the topic.
 I hope it can help you remember the core elements of User Stories and the reason why they are so important.